triton-inference-server/server/docs/model_repository.rst

 Modifying the Model Repository
 ------------------------------

-By default, changes to the model repository will be detected by a running TRTIS and the server will attempt to add, remove, and reload models as necessary based on those changes.
-Changes to the model repository may not be detected immediately because TRTIS polls the repository periodically.
+By default, changes to the model repository will be detected and the server will attempt to add, remove, and reload models as necessary based on those changes.
+Changes to the model repository may not be detected immediately because the server polls the repository periodically.
 You can control the polling interval with the -\\-repository-poll-secs options.
 The console log or the :ref:`Status API <section-api-status>` can be used to determine when model repository changes have taken effect.
 You can disable the server from